-A one semester course in gravimetric and volumetric analysis with special emphasis on ores and metallurgical products.
+4214 Quantitative Analysis (\$4) [ NEW A one semester course in gravimetric and volumetric analysis with special emphasis on ores and metallurgical products.
 Two lectures and six laboratory hours per week.
 Prerequisite: Chemistry 3211 or 2211.
 Not counted in addition to Chemistry 4213.
-Offered in the Spring of 1957.